 Do you know when an interviewer asks, ‘Where do you see yourself in the next 5 to 10 years?’ and you try to quickly formulate a convincing answer?
-Creating a career vision board could help you effortlessly answer that question.
-More importantly, it could motivate you and help you visualize success to reach your big, exciting goals.
+Creating a career vision board could help you effortlessly answer these important questions:

 Here is a detailed guide to making a vision board for your career in 2025.